Student Spotlight: Rachel Fry

 Major: Associate in Science

-After finishing her service, she began working full time and taking classes at College of DuPage toward an associate’s degree while determining what career to pursue.
+After finishing her service, she began working full time and taking classes at College of DuPage toward an associate’s degree.
 It was the development of Curiosity, the NASA-designed rover to explore Mars, that caught Fry’s attention.
 She read everything she could about space exploration, and when Curiosity landed on Mars in 2012, she attended a viewing party at Adler Planetarium.

 “Everyone in the room was on the edge of their seats, and people were crying when Curiosity successfully touched down,” she said.
 “It was an intense experience that made me realize how passionate I was about space exploration and the development of science and technology.
 I realized that I want to be part of a team that will advance space exploration and discovery.”

 During an Earth Science class for science majors at COD, Fry – who wants to pursue planetary science – learned about the NASA Community College Aerospace Scholars project (NCAS) from her professor, Diana Strode.

 “I was enjoying studying a subject that was related to what I want to do,” she said.
 “Professor Strode saw this and knew that I might be interested.”